-See also Archaeology.)
+(See also Archaeology.)

 The anthropology and archaeology programs prepare graduates for further academic studies at a four-year college or university as well as providing practical job-related skills.
-Anthropology students can select from an assofate of arts transfer degree program as well as basic and advanced certificates that emphasize archaeological fieldwork.
+Anthropology students can select from an Associate of Arts transfer degree program as well as basic and advanced certificates that emphasize archaeological fieldwork.

-The associate of arts degree in anthropology provides a global understanding of the nature of humankind as well as developing the student's awareness of he biological and cultural development of humanity.
-Emphasis is placed on he heritage and cultural diversity of the Southwest.
+The Associate of Arts degree in anthropology provides a global understanding of the nature of humankind as well as developing the student's awareness of the biological and cultural development of humanity.
+Emphasis is placed on the heritage and cultural diversity of the Southwest.
 The program prepares students for upper division study in anthropology at a major university.
-The curriculum generally parallels the lower division anthropology and liberal arts pquirements at the state universities.
+The curriculum generally parallels the lower division anthropology and liberal arts requirements at the state universities.

 All students must complete the core curriculum of 18 credit hours (ANT 101, 102, 200, 210, 215 and 225).
 In addition, students with interests in archaeology and physical anthropology must also complete Option 1 and students with interests in cultural anthropology and linguistics must complete Option 2 as outlined here.
 (One option must be selected by each student.)
 Those with specific interests in field archaeology may pursue the course outlined under the archaeological fieldwork certificates.

-Anthropology-Associate of Arts Degree for Transfer Program Identification Code: 130-00-01
+Anthropology-Associate of Arts Degree for Transfer